alemar11/ios-watchos-tvos-macos-resources/README.md

 * [liquid-swipe](https://github.com/Cuberto/liquid-swipe)
 * [NXDrawKit](https://github.com/Nicejinux/NXDrawKit) - NXDrawKit is a simple and easy but useful drawing kit for iPhone.
 * [RPModalGestureTransition](https://github.com/naoyashiga/RPModalGestureTransition)
+* [PanSlip](http://github.com/k-lpmg/PanSlip) - Use PanGesture to dismiss view on UIViewController and UIView.
 * [PennyPincher](https://github.com/fe9lix/PennyPincher) - A fast gesture recognizer based on the PennyPincher algorithm, written in Swift.
 * [Pixel](https://github.com/muukii/Pixel) - An image editor and engine using CoreImage.
 * [ProcreateUndoGesture](https://github.com/SavageSource/ProcreateUndoGesture) - This is an example of Procreate's Undo and Redo gestures.